16.5 Ureters, Urinary Bladder, and Urethra

 16.5.3 Urine collects in the renal pelvis, which is continuous with the ureter.
 The ureter then carries the urine from the kidney to the urinary bladder.

 The walls of the ureters are composed of multiple layers of different types of tissues.
 The innermost layer is a special type of epithelium, called transitional epithelium.
 Unlike the epithelium lining most organs, transitional epithelium is capable of stretching and does not produce mucus.
 It lines much of the urinary system, including the renal pelvis, bladder, and much of the urethra, in addition to the ureters.
 Transitional epithelium allows these organs to stretch and expand as they fill with urine or allow urine to pass through.
 The next layer of the ureter walls is made up of loose connective tissue containing elastic fibres, nerves, and blood and lymphatic vessels.
 After this layer are two layers of smooth muscles, an inner circular layer, and an outer longitudinal layer.
-The smooth muscle layers can contract in waves of to propel urine down the ureters from the kidneys to the urinary bladder.
+The smooth muscle layers can contract in waves of peristalsis to propel urine down the ureters from the kidneys to the urinary bladder.
 The outermost layer of the ureter walls consists of fibrous tissue.

 Urinary Bladder